 Purpose

-We seek to explore the feasibility and acceptability of participation in a decision-support training program led by lay navigators.
-ImPart-Multi, an education-telehealth-based, is designed to empower Black chronic kidney disease patients (CKD) patients and their care partner to seek the resources and support needed to be activated allies when making health-related decisions.
-Participants, based on random assignment, will participate in survey completion at study start and at 12 and 24 weeks of enrollment, and will complete 1, 3, or 4 education sessions via telehealth or audio connection.
-Participants will also complete an interview to share their thoughts on the program and other factors of interest.
+The purpose is to explore the feasibility and acceptability of participation in a decision-support training program led by lay navigators.
+ImPart-Multi, an education-telehealth-based program, is designed to empower Black chronic kidney disease patients (CKD) and their care partners to seek the resources and support needed to be activated allies when making health-related decisions.
+Participants, both caregivers and patients, completed surveys at study start and at 12 weeks of enrollment.
+Patients only, based on random assignment, then completed either 1, 3, or 4 education sessions via telehealth or audio connection.
+Caregivers were not restricted from attending sessions, but were not required.
+Both patients and caregivers then repeated survey measures at 12 weeks of enrollment.
+Caregiver and patient participants also completed an interview to share their thoughts on the version of the program they recieved (patients) caregiver interviews focused on if they were able to review mateirals send to the patient, and/or if they noticed a difference in communication, information sharing, etc. after the patient compelted their session(s), and other factors of interest.

 Conditions